HL7/CDA-core-2.0/README.md

 ## CDA Schema

 The `schema/normative` folder contains the CDA Schema, which was last updated in 2010.
-The package includes a `CDA.xsl` which was last updated in 2015.
+The package includes a `schema/normative/infrastructure/cda/CDA.xsl` which was last updated in 2015.

 ## CDA Schema Extensions